 Based on a website and relayed on social networks, Congo in Conversation has become a regular and unprecedented flow of writings, photo reports, and videos, offering these Congolese voices a platform to contribute to the global conversation, bear common witness to the situation in this immense country, and raise public awareness.

-Congo in Conversation will conclude in September 2022 with an exhibition at the Bronx Documentary Center in New York.
+Congo in Conversation concluded in September 2022 with an exhibition at the Bronx Documentary Center in New York.
 This site, conceived as an archive, compiles the main contributions of its authors.
 Enjoy your visit.

 THE CARMINGNAC FOUNDATION PHOTOJOURNALISM AWARD